-Bring the disk online with the zpool online command.
+Put the disk back online with the zpool online command.

-On some systems, such as the Sun Fire x4500, you must unconfigure a disk before you can take it offline.
-If you are replacing a disk in the same slot position on this system, then you can just run the zpool replace command as described in the first example in this section.
+On some systems, such as the Sun Fire x4500, you must unconfigure a disk before you take it offline.
+If you are just replacing a disk in the same slot position on this system, then you can just run the zpool replace command as identified above.

-For an example of replacing a disk on a Sun Fire X4500 system, see Example 11–1.
+For an example of replacing a disk on this system, see Example 11–1.

-Consider the following when replacing devices in a ZFS storage pool:
+Keep the following considerations in mind when replacing devices in a ZFS storage pool:

-If you set the autoreplace pool property to on, then any new device found in the same physical location as a device that previously belonged to the pool is automatically formatted and replaced.
-You are not required to use the zpool replace command when this property is enabled.
+If you set the pool property autoreplace to on, then any new device, found in the same physical location as a device that previously belonged to the pool, is automatically formatted and replaced without using the zpool replace command.
 This feature might not be available on all hardware types.

-The size of the replacement device must be equal to or larger than the smallest disk in a mirrored or RAID-Z configuration.
+The replacement device must be greater than or equal to the minimum size of all the devices in a mirrored or RAID-Z configuration.

 When a replacement device that is greater in size than the device it is replacing is added to a pool, is not automatically expanded to its full size.
-The autoexpand pool property value determines whether a pool is expanded to its full size when the disk is added to the pool.
+The autoexpand pool property value determines whether a replacement LUN is expanded to its full size when the disk is added to the pool.
 By default, the autoexpand property is disabled.
-You can enable this property to expand a pool's size before or after the larger disk is added to the pool.
+You can enable this property to expand LUN size before or after the larger LUN is added to the pool.

-In the following example, two 16-GB disks in a mirrored pool are replaced with two 72-GB disks.
-The autoexpand property is enabled after the disk replacements to expand the full disk sizes.
+In the following example, two 16-Gbyte disks in a mirrored pool are replaced with two 72-Gbyte disks.
+The autoexpand property is enabled after the disk replacements to expand the full LUN sizes.

-Replacing many disks in a large pool is time-consuming due to resilvering the data onto the new disks.
-In addition, you might consider running the zpool scrub command between disk replacements to ensure that the replacement devices are operational and that the data is written correctly.
+Replacing many disks in a large pool is time consuming due to resilvering the data onto the new disks.
+In addition, you might consider running the zpool scrub command between disk replacements to ensure that the replacement devices are operational and the data is written correctly.